Keyboard shortcuts

 Artifcial Intelligence

 I am working on making a reasonably strong artificial intelligence, but it is pretty weak at the moment.
-If you have the source package, You can run it via cargo run --release --bin hnefatafl-ai.
+You can run it via hnefatafl-ai on the Arch, cargo, and Debian installs, or via the source package.
 See --help for what options you can pass it.

 You’ll have to create an account for it first on whatever server you will be running it on.
-Run the client and log onto the server.
+Run hnefatafl-client and log onto the server.
 Then, Create an account for your AI, prefixing the username with ai-.

 It can also be run as a service for the Arch and Debian installs.
 Edit the file /etc/hnefatafl-ai-attacker.conf or /etc/hnefatafl-ai-defender.conf and add